DisCoTec/discotec.github.io/2022/cominds.md

 # First Workshop on Collaborative Mining for Distributed Systems

 **COVID-19:** CoMinDs is planned as a physical, in-person event, with certain support for remote presence, both for speakers and for other participants who are unable or unwilling to come.
 Depending on the pandemic situation, we may have to make a decision whether to cancel the physical component of the event or not.

+## Invited Speakers
+Prof. [Andrea Vandin](https://www.santannapisa.it/it/andrea-vandin) (Sant'Anna School for Advanced Studies, Pisa).

+## Program

 ## Scope